Overview

 Step 3: (Optional) Configuring SNAT Rules

 The NAT gateway supports binding multiple public IPs.
 When the subnet route points to the NAT gateway, all CVMs in the subnet can access the public network through all public IPs on the NAT gateway by default.
 To specify a CVM accessing the public network through a specified public IP on the NAT gateway, you can configure a SNAT rule.
 For details, see Creating a SNAT Rule.
+Step 4: (Optional) Configuring Port Forwarding Rules

-The NAT gateway supports active access from the private network to the public network by default.
-If access from the public network is required, it can also be achieved by configuring the port forwarding rules.
 In other words, the private IP, protocol, and port of a CVM in the VPC can be mapped to the public IP, protocol, and port, so that the resources on the CVM can be accessed one-to-one from the public network.
 For details, see Configuring Port Forwarding Rules.
+Note:

 The port forwarding service of the NAT gateway only supports one-on-one access from the public network.
 If access from the public network through a unified IP address is required, refer to the following steps to achieve this by using a public network CLB.